elgatosf/streamdeck-javascript-sdk/css/README.md

 #### Meters with labels

-Adding some labels to a meter requires grouping the meters in a separate child-node containing the left label, the meter, and the right label, which then will produce an output similar to this:
+Adding labels to a meter requires grouping the meters in a separate child-node containing the left label, the meter, and the right label, which then will produce an output similar to this:

 ![Meters With Labels](<./docs/image (24).png>)